 FORM (Frankfurt Orofacial Regenerative Medicine)

-The lab offers general and specific equipment for in vitro and in vivo research; including specific techniques for biomaterial and tissue engineering.
 The in vitro unit includes tissue culture workplaces with CO2 incubators, sterilizers and sterile hoods.
 There are also additional workplaces for protein quantification and analyses using ELISA, Western Blot technique, PCR, real time PCR and enzyme activity assays.

 Development of FORM-Lab